dustinpfister/blog_posts/_posts/threejs-light.md

 ### Version numbers matter

-When I first wrote this post I was using r135 of threejs, and the last time I came around to do a little editing I was using r146.
+When I first wrote this post I was using r135 of threejs, and the last time I came around to do a little editing I was [using r146, and thus I was using the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) that I set for that revision.
 If you run to any problems the first thing you will want to check is the version number that you are using.
 Threejs is a fast moving project in terms of its development and code breaking changes are made to it now and then with each revision number moving forward.

 ## 1 - Basic Static Ambient light example